 Our Faculty is committed to creating a living and learning community in which scholarship flourishes, human rights are valued and protected and the highest standards of professionalism are attained.

 Established in 1956 the FMHS has developed into one of the leading health sciences faculties in Africa.
 It has a diverse student body of approximately 5 000 students enrolled in in five undergraduate programmes (MB,ChB, Physiotherapy, Occupational Therapy, Human Nutrition and Speech, Language and Hearing Therapy, Nursing and Midwifery) and 80 postgraduate programmes.
 The Faculty's total staff complement comprises more than 1 600 individuals who are employed by Stellenbosch University, the Government of the Western Cape and other partner employers.

 The FMHS is self-driven hub of global excellence in many areas and has been the launching pad for a number of ground-breaking initiatives.
 It is widely recognised for its world class research on high priority conditions in Africa, such as TB, HIV/AIDS and neuropsychiatric disorders.

 It is host to leading research entities, including the DST/NRF Centre of Excellence for Biomedical Tuberculosis Research, Desmond Tutu TB Centre, MRC Centre for Tuberculosis Research and SU / UCT MRC Unit on Risk and Resillience in Mental Disorders.
-It also has three South African Research Chairs Initiative (SARChI) Chairs in the field of tuberculosis research and one in Posttraumatic Stress Disorder.

 The Faculty actively promotes translation of research into health care practice and policy.